RMCampos/RMCampos/RESUME.md

 > 🕙 Aug 2021 - Present
 >
 > Here I work with a large variety of people and technologies.
 Handling every day new challenges and coding in more than one language, always focusing on quality, for the user, and for developers.
-> Deep-diving a little bit, in my daily basis I have a Jira board, we work using the Scrum agile framework, with sprints of two weeks.
-The environment is quite complex, because of the quantity of the services.
+> In my daily basis I have a Jira board, we work using Scrum Agile Framework, with sprints of two weeks and all the regular rituals.
 >
-> ✅ OpenJDK 11, and 17, Spring Web MVC and Web Flux, JavaScript, TypeScript, React, Maven
+> ✅ OpenJDK 11, and 17, Spring Web MVC, JavaScript, TypeScript, React, Maven
 >
 > ✅ OpenShift, AWS, REST API, Testing, Postman
 >
-> ✅ MySQL, PostgreSQL, DBeaver
+> ✅ MySQL, PostgreSQL, Oracle, DBeaver
 >
 > ✅ Docker, ArgoCD, Kibana, GitHub, GitHub Actions